How a claim for collection could deliver you €0,5m

-Due to the need to initiate proceedings against the contractor, the preliminary relief judge decided that there was sufficient urgent interest.
+Due to the need to initiate proceedings against the contractor, the preliminary relief judge decided that there was a sufficiently urgent interest.

-During the collection summary judgment, a party affiliated with the company stated that it was a guarantor.
+During the preliminary relief proceedings for collection, a party affiliated with the company stated that it was a guarantor.
 For this reason, the fear of restitution risk had also been removed.

 Two of the three requirements were thus met.

 The claim also appeared to be sufficiently plausible

 Normally, the preliminary relief judge will exercise restraint during a collection procedure, because there is no time for evidence in preliminary relief proceedings.

 Nevertheless, the preliminary relief judge went a long way towards ultimately agreeing with the company by examining the creation of the current account relationship.

 The creation of the current account relationship